-- → In 2022, due to the war in Ukraine and the inflationary shock, interest rates should increase and 10-year OAT yields would be close to 1.40% in Q4 2022 and 1.50% in Q4 2023.
+- → In 2022, due to the war in Ukraine and the inflationary shock, interest rates are increasing and 10-year OAT yields would be close to 3% in Q4 2022 and 2.8% in Q4 2023.
 Home loan rates should rise but less strongly.
 Housing demand will be a little weaker.
-However, structural factors will continue to play and buyers can play on several parameters to compensate for the increase in rates without an equivalent drop in prices: higher personal contribution, buyable area (or quality of the property) revised a little lower. - → In 2022, we forecast a slight correction in sales, in both old and new, of the order of 5 to 10%.
-Price increase would slowdown in the second-hand segment in 2022 in France, to around +3% after +7.1% in 2021.
+However, structural factors will continue to play and buyers can play on several parameters to compensate for the increase in rates without an equivalent drop in prices: higher down payment, buyable area (or quality of the property) revised a little lower. - → In 2022, we forecast a slight correction in sales, in both old and new, of the order of 10%.
+Price increase would slowdown in the second-hand segment in 2022 in France, to around +3% in annual average after +6.7% in 2021.